How to cancel a credit card

 If your credit card is in joint names, both card holders must

-liable for the debt.
+for the debt.

 If you cannot pay the account in full, contact your credit

 provider to inform them, and ask them to put a stop on the account

 account has a credit balance

 When you close a credit account, any overpayments, credit or

 interest adjustments could result in your account balance being in

 credit.
 This may not be automatically refunded to you.

 If your credit card has a credit balance after you have closed